 I think we get the point

-Why not show a little empathy for our customer and rethink our approach.
+Why not show a little empathy for our customers and rethink our approach.
 You are engaging with a person, a human being.
 Act accordingly.
 There is beauty in the white space outside of all the harsh salesy noise.
-There is something very appealing about the calm before the cold calling storm.
+There is something very appealing about the calm before the cold-calling storm.
 Let's connect on their time and their terms.
 Find the white space.
 The conversation will go so much better.
-Lets Grow!

 If you liked this post and want more new business advice delivered to your inbox sign up for the newsletter. #LetsGrow!